sandy1618/LiveCodeRelive/c++tutorial/udemy_complete_c++/3_Object_oriented_programming/static_class_members.md

  int Car::totalCars = 0 ; // default initialize to 0

 ### Static Member functions
+- Can only access static members of class
 - functions qulaified with static keyworkd
 - require only in declaration
 - belong to class but not objects